RotherOSS/doc-otobo-installation/content/sso-kerberos.rst

 .. note::

-   Please use as Username only this syntax: `HTTP/fqdn.from.your.otobo.de`. `fqdn.from.your.otobo.de` needs to be a A-Record DNS entry, not a CNAME!
+   Please use as Username only this syntax: ``HTTP/fqdn.from.your.otobo.de``.
+   ``fqdn.from.your.otobo.de`` needs to be a A-Record DNS entry, not a CNAME!
    In the next step, it is also possible to use other URLs for OTOBO, they must then point as CNAME to our A-record defined above.

-   The username part "HTTP/" should be written in capital letters, as Kerberos expects it that way.
+   The username part ``HTTP/`` should be written in capital letters, as Kerberos expects it that way.

    The password doesn't work properly with some special characters (e.g. '&').

-   You have to create a seperate AD-user.
+   You have to create a separate AD-user.
    You can not use the one that you already use for your LDAP/AD sync.

 .. figure:: images/kerberos-1-ad.png
    :alt: Active Directory User configuration